laravel-ardent/ardent/README.md

 echo "{$user->address->street}, {$user->address->city} - {$user->address->state}";
 ```

 The array syntax should follow the form of 1 to 3 unnamed (numeric) index values followed by optional (and sometimes required) named index values.
-See the following for complete desciption:
+See the following for complete description:

 **First index value**